Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

 - **Width of trigger image:** This doesn't have to be exact, but is a rough guide for the size of your trigger image.
 This would be around 0.1m = 10cm for a postcard, 1m for a poster, and perhaps 10m for a house facade.

+.

+## Exercise 1: Trigger Images

+There are in essence two aspects of any trigger image:
+- How does it look in the real world?
+  - It should **not** have any reflections or shadows that make it look different at different times.
+  - It should be **large and clear** enough to be recognizable.
+If you can't recognize it, neither will AR-vos.
+- What is the file like that you upload to your account?
+  - It has to be a **jpg or png,** and should be **RGB,** *not* CYMK.
+  - It should be only about **1 MB,** as it will be downloaded and analyzed on the user's smartphone.
+  - A good size is between **500 - 1050 pixels on a side.**

+Additionally, the AR-vos app needs to be able to identify your trigger image to decide how to depict your AR content:
+- If the trigger image is for instance a small section of a large mural, facade or poster, it has to be able to **identify** it uniquely.
+- **Orientation:** it has to be able to tell which direction is up - remember, it doesn't feel gravity!
+- **Size** of your content with respect to the size of the trigger image.

+This means the trigger image should be:
+- **Asymmetrical** - otherwise it doesn't know which way is up.
+- **High contrast** - otherwise it'll all look like a blur.
+- **Lots of detail** - otherwise it'll be hard to identify uniquely

 ![AR-vos_TI-Folder](images/AR-vos_TI-Folder.png)